-The site is undeveloped and no demolition would be required.
+The site is undeveloped and no demolition is required.
 Vegetation including trees and shrubs would be removed from the site.
-The entire project area (468,000 ft [43478.7 m]) would be graded and grubbed.
+The entire project area (468,000 ft2 [43478.7 m2]) would be graded and grubbed.
 The construction staging area would be located within the development area.
 The area is within the wildlife Overlay Refuge.
 There are no mangroves/wetlands identified at the laydown site or access road area.